Planning entry and working safely in a confined space

 If the space can’t be ventilated, or if the work will contaminate the atmosphere (eg hot work, painting, sludge removal), use a suitable self-contained breathing apparatus or supplied-air respirator.

-Personal protective equipment (PPE) is essential when working in confined spaces.
-PPE should be combined with other control measures to control the risk.
-As well as respiratory protective equipment (RPE), this could include items such as safety helmet, gloves, hearing protectors, safety harness and lifeline.
-Care should be taken when selecting the right PPE for an emergency response.
+Take care when selecting the right PPE for an emergency response.
+As well as respiratory protective equipment (RPE), this could include items such as safety helmet, gloves, hearing protectors, safety harness and lifeline

 Issue a written authority for entry to work